Alan-Liang/spectec/spectec/test-prose/TEST.md

   - the table type sequence itt* is $tablesxt(ixt*).
   - the memory type sequence imt* is $memsxt(ixt*).

-Step_read/table.copy-trap-* x y
-1. Let z be the current state.
-2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-3. Pop the value (I32.CONST n) from the stack.
-4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-5. Pop the value (I32.CONST i) from the stack.
-6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-7. Pop the value (I32.CONST j) from the stack.
-8. If ((i + n) > |$table(z, y).REFS|), then:
-  a.
-Trap.
-9. If ((j + n) > |$table(z, x).REFS|), then:
-  a.
-Trap.

-Step_read/table.init-trap-* x y
-1. Let z be the current state.
-2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-3. Pop the value (I32.CONST n) from the stack.
-4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-5. Pop the value (I32.CONST i) from the stack.
-6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-7. Pop the value (I32.CONST j) from the stack.
-8. If ((i + n) > |$elem(z, y).REFS|), then:
-  a.
-Trap.
-9. If ((j + n) > |$table(z, x).REFS|), then:
-  a.
-Trap.

 Step_read/load-num-* nt ?() ao
 1. Let z be the current state.
 2. Assert: Due to validation, a value of value type I32 is on the top of the stack.